ARCTraining/data-vis/docs/05-composition-bar-charts.md

 In general, you need to be aware that associations with different colours exist.
 - For your research area, are there any specific symbolic links you should avoid?
 - Understand that colours can evoke certain assumptions in readers.
 Understand these, address whether they are acceptable assumptions, and design your plot appropriately.
-- If you do not want to carry the baggage of connotations with certain colours into your plot, use completely unrelated colour schemes (e.g. do not invert the colour choices of one the above plots)
+- If you do not want to carry the baggage of connotations with certain colours into your plot, use completely unrelated colour schemes (e.g. do not invert the colour choices of one the above plots).

 ### Ordered colours